"

 Private Housing Rent: $2,500 per month

-Those who require public housing are not likely to value the housing at $2,500 per month, but they will value it above $1,750 per month.
-Therefore the willingness-to-pay for the public housing will lie between $1,750 and $2,500 per month.
-This information can then subsequently be used to determine how the government should value public housing when considering similar projects.
+Those who require public housing are not likely to value the housing at $2,500 per month as in the private housing market.
+However, they will value it above $1,750 per month observed in the public housing market.
+Further, $1,750 is the minimum the government is willing to accept for housing.
+The individual would participate in the private market if they could; however, they cannot afford $2,500 per month.
+Therefore, the willingness-to-pay for the public housing will lie between $1,750 and $2,500 per month.
+This information reflects the economic value of the housing to the individual and can inform how the government values similar public housing projects using an indirect market.

-• Requires the tastes, preferences, and quality to be the same between the consumers of the public good and the private good.
+• Requires the tastes and preferences of the consumer, and the quality of the good to be the same between the public good and the private good.

-• Using private sector revenues would also often underestimate the benefits as it ignores the consumer surplus.
+• Using private sector revenues would also often underestimate the benefits as it ignores consumer surplus.

 We already know that CBA analysts can use opportunity costs to evaluate a policy or project.
 Opportunity costs can also be used to evaluate non-market impacts.
-In the past we have looked at how to value time saved and the value of statistical life using wages.
-For example, we can use labour market wages to value time saved from reduced traffic congestion for road construction projects.
+In the past, we have looked at how to use wages to value time saved and a statistical life.
+For example, we can use labour market wages to value time saved thanks to reduced traffic congestion from road construction projects.

 • Using wages ignores other potential benefits and is subject to market failures.
-For example, some people may be unable to change their working hours each week, or firms may not be paying their employees their marginal social product.
+For example, some people may be unable to control their working hours, or firms may not be paying their employees their marginal social product.

-• Using after tax wages ignores benefits from the project related to and the impact of taxes on preferences.
+• Using after-tax wages ignores benefits from the projects related to (missing?) and the impact of taxes on preferences.

-• It ignores potential for multitasking – for example people could be working while waiting or travelling resulting in the CBA underestimating the effects.
+• It ignores the potential for multitasking.
+For example, people could be working while waiting or travelling, resulting in the CBA underestimating the effects.

-• Makes the assumption that people value the many uses of their time the same.
-However, the value of time saved travelling, time at work, and time spent in leisure activities are often valued differently based on personal preferences.
+• It makes the assumption that people value the many uses of their time the same.
+However, the value of time saved travelling, time at work, and time spent on leisure activities are often valued differently based on personal preferences.

 Consequently, there are quite a few disadvantages of this method when using wages as the opportunity cost.
 Analysts usually cannot know for sure how trade-offs are made and whether using wages would capture the full opportunity cost involved.